 Located near the Hanok Village of Eunpyeong, Jingwansa temple (진관사 (서울)) is one of Seoul’s four most famous temples.

 In the heart of Bukhansan Park and at the crossroads of two valleys, this temple enjoys a beautiful surrounding environment.

-Jingwansa also offers Temple Stay program, allowing you to stay overnight and participate in the temple’s daily activity.
-To find out more about Temple Stay program, check out the official website here.
+Jingwansa also offers a Temple Stay program, allowing you to stay overnight and participate in the temple’s daily activity.
+To find out more about the Temple Stay program, check out the official website here.

 36. Garden of the Morning Calm

 The Garden of the Morning Calm is a 30,000㎡ flower garden, open year round.
 It is a paradise for nature lovers.
 The scent of thousands of plants and pines creates an unforgettable aroma that will make you forget all your worries.

 The garden is located in Gapyeong, near Seoul.